 Comfort and Grip

-I’m a G402 grip kind of person, and I think the Ajazz AJ90 has an ambidextrous shape.
+I’m a Logitech G402 grip kind of person, and I think the Ajazz AJ90 has an ambidextrous shape.
 Fans of that style will feel right at home here.
 However, keep in mind that it only has buttons on the left side, so it’s not a “true” ambidextrous mouse.
-Surprisingly, the mouse feels very similar to a Zowie ec1, just with a lighter weight.
+Surprisingly, the mouse feel is similar to the one we experienced in our Zowie EC1 review, just with a lighter weight.

 Buttons, Scroll Wheel, and Cable